MOEAFramework/MOEAFramework/docs/listOfOperators.md

 PM attempts to simulate the offspring distribution of binary-encoded bit-flip mutation on real-valued decision variables [^deb96].
 Similar to SBX, PM favors offspring nearer to the parent.
 It is recommended each decision variable is mutated with a probability of $1 / N$, where $N$ is the number of decision variables.
-This results in one mutation per offspring on averagme.
+This results in one mutation per offspring on average.

 The distribution index controls the shape of the offspring distribution.
 Larger values for the distribution index generates offspring closer to the parents.